 Nutrients that can support joint health

-Vitamins that are key to ensuring our joints stay health are Vitamin D, Calcium, Magnesium and Zinc.
+Vitamins that are key to ensuring our joints stay healthy are Vitamin D, Calcium, Magnesium and Zinc.

 Vitamin D is really important in joint and bone health.
 Unfortunately, in the UK many of us are deficient as we just don’t get enough sunshine.
 Only 10% of our vitamin D requirement comes from food so it’s really important to try and get 20 minutes of sunshine per day (without sun cream which blocks our ability to absorb vitamin D).
 The NHS now recommend that everyone should supplement with vitamin D as we simply don’t get enough.
 Low vitamin D levels have been shown to increase risk of progression of osteoarthritis.
 In addition to supporting bone health vitamin D also helps to support the immune system.
 Women post menopause may also wish to consider taking a vitamin D and K supplement This combination has been shown to support uptake of calcium from the blood to the bone significantly more than supplementing with just D on it’s own.